mstruiksma/EMG4/README_ANALYSIS.md

 The script contains the analysis of the behavioral data.
 It uses the data from the previous steps.
 We check the distributions of the behavioral data.

-### EMG4_MLM_exploratory_analysis.Rmd
+### EMG4_MLM_exploratory_analysis_alljustice.Rmd

 The script runs additional exploratory analyses.
-We take the pre-processed EMG data from the morality segment and combine this with the behavioral data so all trials are included.
+We take the pre-processed EMG data from the morality segment and combine this with the behavioral data, so all trials are included.

-We compute the correlation between the peak of the morality segment response (3-4s after onset of the segment) and the embedded rating response.And we performed a multilevel analysis for the fairness responses to each story.
+We compute the correlation between the peak of the morality segment response (3-4s after onset of the segment) and the embedded rating response.
+We also analyzed the justices scores in relation to the EMG data.
+And we performed a multilevel analysis for the fairness responses to each story, and added the justice scores to the final model.

-We also analyzed the justices scores in relation to the EMG data, this analysis was part of the supplementary materials as it wasn't the main focus of our paper.

 ### EMG4_post-hoc_neutral_segment_analysis.Rmd